AgoraIO-Usecase/AgoraChat-rn/README.md

 There are several ways to use `uikit`:

 1. Create a new project and integrate `uikit`.
 In this case, you need to pay attention to the development environment.
-Compile and run errors may be reported due to a very large version span.
+Errors may be reported when compiling and running due to cross-version.
-2. In the existing project, integrate `uikit`.
+1. In the existing project, integrate `uikit`.
 In this case, you need to pay attention to the compatibility between the existing project version and the `uikit` project version, as well as the dependent version.
-3. Modify the `example` project to complete product development.
+2. Modify the `example` project to complete product development.
 In this case, there are almost no development environment problems, but it is necessary to learn and understand the architectural thinking of `example` in order to better complete application development.

 The following is the most common way, the introduction of integrating `uikit` in existing projects.